spintactics/Investing-Guide/README.md

   * If the Retirement Mutual Fund is 30 years out, the asset allocation will be around 60% stocks, 40% bonds
   * As time goes on, the percentage of bonds will go up
   * By the time the Retirement Mutual Fund's target year has arrived, the fund is close to 100% bonds
-  * It is designed this way so that if the market crashes the year you retired, most of your portfolio is protected
+  * It is designed this way so that if the market crashes the year you retire, most of your money there is protected

   Below are some examples of different asset allocations you can choose:
   ```yaml